Level 5 Diploma in Teaching (FE and Skills)

 What support is available?

-We have a team of staff dedicated to providing learning support if it is required, and a Welfare Team that is on hand to offer guidance, support, and help when needed.
-All HE students have access to a designated progress coach who can also provide welfare support.
+We have a team of staff dedicated to providing learning support if required, as well as a Wellbeing Team that is on hand to offer guidance, support, and help when needed.
+Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.

 Click here for learning support: https://wvr.ac.uk/college-life/learning-support